kidnixt/research/1_papers_review/BRAVERMAN_2025.md

-# Towards a Probabilistic Frame
+# Towards a Probabilistic Framework for Analyzing and Improving LLM-Enabled Software